microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 Similar to option 2 or 3, but with a non-generic `EmbeddingContent` class.

-This option forces the conversion of embeddings data always to `float`.
+This option forces the conversion of embeddings data always to `double`.

 ```csharp
 public class EmbeddingContent : KernelContent